GENL/matice/README.md

 ```

-## Artisan Command
+## Use with SPA
-Matice registers an Artisan console command to generate a `matice_translations.js` translations file, which can be used as part of an asset pipeline such as [Laravel Mix](https://laravel.com/docs/mix).
+Matice registers an Artisan console command to generate a `matice_translations.js` translations file, which can be used (or not) as part of an asset pipeline such as [Laravel Mix](https://laravel.com/docs/mix).

 You can run `php artisan matice:generate` in your project to generate a static translations file in `resources/assets/js/matice_translations.js`.
 You can customize the generation path in the `config/matice.php` file.